HarishAtGitHub/elasticsearch-tester/README.md

 Here only the result is documented and not the test procedure.So the test procedure vanishes.
 I did not like it as I was not able to reuse the test procedure that even I did previously.

 So wanted to come up with a easy solution for me to use.
-So I came up with the 'E' module.
+So I came up with the 'ET' module.

 This is a way to document the test procedure so that people can comment on whether the test case is right or wrong.